curtisbucher/chess-tournament/README.md

 1. Prospective competitors clone this chess-tournament repo onto their local machine, using `git clone https://github.com/curtisbucher/chess-tournament`
 2. Competitor creates a folder in the `/competitors` directory that matches their github username exactly.
 For example, my own folder is be under `/competitors/curtisbucher`
 3. Competitors develop their chess engine in this user folder.
 Currently, the only supported language is Python 3.
 We want to see the best chess engines possible, so rules are pretty lax considering how you design your engine.
-While you are developing your chess engine, developers can run `qualify.py [-q] <username>` to your engine against a random opponent, or use `tournament.py` to see how your engine stacks up against the competition.
+While you are developing your chess engine, developers can run `match.py [-q] <username> <opponent username>` to your engine against another opponent, or use `tournament.py` to see how your engine stacks up against in a competition.
 4. Once you, the developer, are happy with your chess engine, you will submit a pull request to branch `master ` of the  `chess-tournament` repository, where your PR will be run through a series of tests, to determine your engines eligibility.
-Your chess engine is eligible to play in tournaments if it
+Your chess engine is eligible to play in tournaments if it:
     * Doesn't break any of our (very few) rules.
-    * And beats our default chess engine.
-(Don't worry it plays poorly)
+    * Beats our default chess engine.
+(Don't worry, it plays poorly)